2moe/tmoe/src/en/prologue.md

 It's the same with "Tmoe", as some say, "it just a third-party script, it's a miracle it doesn't have problems."
 This comment made "2moe" so upset that it was on the verge of crying.

 Edition 2022 is here, although in a limited capacity, but it may not be in the shape you think.

-"2moe" will describe in depth what some of the small features accomplish in the book's repo part.

 It is entirely up to you whether or not you use it and whether or not it has any value.

 In any case, "2moe" expects that you would use it only once you have thoroughly understood the feature in question, rather than naively.